XiaoChen1992/CPSCI-366/Assignment/Assignment1.md

 ### 2. Preprocess the Data
 - Normalize or standardize features(if you think they can benefit your model).
 - You may engineer new features or apply dimensionality reduction.
-- Use only `train.csv` for all preprocessing steps.

 ### 3. Build an MLP Model
 - Implement a feedforward neural network using PyTorch.
-- Use at least 2 hidden layers and ReLU activation.
+- Use at least 2 hidden layers and activations.
 - Output layer must have 4 units and use softmax (via `CrossEntropyLoss`).
 - Use dropout, batch norm, and weight initialization as needed.

 ### 4. Train and Validate
-- Split the training data into train/validation sets (e.g., 80/20).
+- Use the provided start code to split train.csv to train, val and test set.
 - Use early stopping, learning rate scheduling, and other best practices.
 - Track training and validation accuracy and loss.

 ### 5. Evaluation
-- Report classification accuracy.
-- Optionally include confusion matrix, F1-score, etc.
+- Report classification accuracy, confusion matrix, F1-score or other useful metrics.
 - **Draw a learning curve**: accuracy (and loss) vs. epoch.

 ### 6. Final Prediction